Marcin Imieliński, MD, PhD

 - The Black Family-MRA Team Science Award

 Marcin Imieliński, MD, PhD, is a Core Faculty Member at the New York Genome Center.
-He holds a joint appointment as Director of Cancer Genomics at NYU Langone Health’s Perlmutter Cancer Center.
+He holds a joint appointment as Associate Professor, Department of Pathology at NYU Grossman School of Medicine, Director of the Cancer Genetics and Genomics Research Program at the NYU Perlmutter Cancer Center,and Attending Pathologist at NYU Langone.

 Dr. Imieliński is a board-certified molecular genetic pathologist.
-His research includes more than 40 peer-reviewed publications across several areas of genomics and computational biology.
-His lab uses cutting-edge sequencing technology and genomic data science to study patterns of complex and noncoding somatic DNA variation in cancer.
-Dr. Imieliński’s research interests are to apply high-throughput sequencing and computation to study patterns of somatic genomic variation in cancer.
+His research includes more than 100 peer-reviewed publications across several areas of genomics and computational biology.
+His lab uses cutting-edge sequencing technology and genomic data science to study patterns of structural and noncoding somatic DNA variation in cancer.
 He is specifically interested in probing long-range cancer genome structure through the use of cutting-edge sequencing protocols and the development of novel machine learning and data visualization approaches.
-Dr. Imieliński is committed to expanding the role of computation and data science in laboratory medicine, and envisions a future in which “quantitative pathologists” help direct treatment choices through the application of statistical intuition and sophisticated multivariate analyses.
+Dr. Imieliński is particularly interested in implementing whole genome diagnostics in the oncology clinic and identifying new cancer therapies linked to whole genome biomarkers.

-He is a recipient of a Burroughs Wellcome Career Award for Medical Scientists, a Clinical Scientist Development Award from the Doris Duke Charitable Foundation, and The Black Family-MRA Team Science Award.
+He is a recipient of a Burroughs Wellcome Career Award for Medical Scientists, Pershing Square Sohn Prize, Clinical Scientist Development Award from the Doris Duke Charitable Foundation, and The Black Family-MRA Team Science Award.

 Dr. Imieliński received a BS in Computer Science from Rutgers College.
 He obtained a PhD in genomics and computational biology and his MD from the University of Pennsylvania School of Medicine.
-He completed his residency in pathology at the Massachusetts General Hospital, and a fellowship in molecular genetic pathology at Harvard Medical School.
+He completed his residency in pathology at the Massachusetts General Hospital, fellowship in molecular genetic pathology at Brigham and Women’s Hospital and Harvard Medical School, followed by postdoctoral training in cancer genomics at the Broad Institute and Dana Farber Cancer Institute.